More Photos

 The advantage of a self-guided walking holiday is that you decide the pace however getting some additional exercise before coming on an active holiday makes a lot of sense.
 The fitter you are, after all, the more enjoyable your walks will be.
 You should be comfortable with walking 5-6 hours for consecutive days.

-The climate in this part of Portugal and Galicia is mild with wet winter months and warm pleasant summers for walking with the cooling breeze of the Atlantic.
-The hottest months are July and August with temperatures reaching up to 25-30 degrees.
+The climate in this part of Portugal and Galicia is mild, with wet winter months and warm pleasant summers for cycling with the added bonus of a lovely cooling breeze coming in off the Atlantic.
+The hottest months are July and August, when temperatures reach the upper 20s.

 KE do not encourage the use of single use plastic items.
 We are ensuring that our agents all over the world are working together to reduce the problem and educate those around them.
 We are leading by example in our KE office by reducing our plastic use.